dpretet/svut/README.md

 ```

 SVUT relies on [Icarus Verilog](http://iverilog.icarus.com/) as simulation
 back-end.
 Please install it with your favourite package manager and be sure to
 use a version greater or equal to v10.2.
 SVUT is tested with `v10.2` and cannot
 work with with lower version (`<= v9.x`).

-SVUT can also use [Verilator](https://github.com/verilator/verilator) but the support
+SVUT can also use [Verilator](https://github.com/verilator/verilator) with a limited support
-is more limited for the moment.
-A future release will fix that.
-An example to understand
+for the moment.
+A future release will improve it, with example & tutorial.
+SVUT is tested with
-how to use it along Icarus can be found [here](https://github.com/dpretet/friscv/tree/master/test/common)
+version `>= v4`.

 ### How to use it

 To create a unit test of a verilog module, call the command: